-Louise joined the NPEU Clinical Trials Unit as a Senior Medical Statistician in 2009 and leads on the design, conduct, analysis and reporting of a portfolio of neonatal and obstetric clinical trials.
-She manages a team of statisticians and is responsible for all matters related to statistics and methodology.
-She is a co-investigator on a number of recent grants awarded to the unit and teaches on the MSc in Global Health in the Nuffield Department of Population Health.
-In 2012 she was awarded a National Institute of Health Research (NIHR) Research Doctoral Fellowship to undertake a DPhil on the neurodevelopment of extremely preterm infants with the EPICURE group at University College London.
+Louise joined the NPEU Clinical Trials Unit in 2009 and leads on the design, conduct, analysis and reporting of a portfolio of neonatal and obstetric clinical trials.
+She manages a team of statisticians and is a co-investigator on several research grants awarded to the unit.

 She joined Oxford University in 2002 and has over 20 years of experience working in epidemiology, clinical trials and medical statistics.
 She has worked on several large prospective cohort studies, including Birthplace and Porton Down.
 In 2012 she was awarded a National Institute of Health Research (NIHR) Research Doctoral Fellowship to undertake a longitudinal analysis of health and development in infants born extremely preterm using the 20-year EPICure cohort (University College London).